Gordon loves cooking and experimenting with food. He loves making new dishes, particularly with unusual or underused ingredients.

 - 2 celery sticks, washed and roughly chopped

 - 2 medium carrots, washed and roughly chopped

 - Freshly chopped parsley to garnish

 - Fresh bread slices to serve

-- It is not absolutely essential to steep the ham hocks overnight but if you don't, you are risking your finished soup being overly salty.
+- It is not absolutely essential to steep the ham hocks overnight, but if you don't, you risk your finished soup being overly salty.
 Even though the ham hocks in this recipe were steeped, the soup still did not require the addition of further salt.

-- The dried navy beans require to be steeped in cold water for at least twelve hours so steeping them overnight, just like the ham hocks, is a good idea.
-Put them in to a bowl with plenty of cold water and cover.
+- The dried navy beans require to be steeped in cold water for at least 12 hours, so steeping them overnight, just like the ham hocks, is a good idea.
+Put them into a bowl with plenty of cold water and cover.

 - The following day, drain the ham hocks and lay them in a large soup or stock pot.
 Add the chopped vegetables, black peppercorns and six pints of cold water.

-- Put the pot on to a high heat until the water begins to boil.
-Put the lid on the pot and reduce the heat to achieve a gentle simmer for two hours.
+- Put the pot on high heat until the water begins to boil.
+Put the lid on the pot and reduce the heat to achieve a gentle simmer for 2 hours.